Last Day of Being 57!

 Once again I dragged my daughter into a little silly celebrating.
 Even Jamie, Heidi's beau, (Is that fifties talk?) got in on the fun.

-I've never paid much attention to what I drive or anyone else for that matter.
-But I do love vintage cars and I had hoped that somewhere in this year long celebration I could ride in a 1950's convertible.
-(Down the Pacific Coast Highway preferably!)
+I've never paid much attention to what I drive.
+I just don't care much about cars today.
+But I do love vintage cars and I had hoped that somewhere in this year long celebration I could ride in a 1950's convertible. .. preferably down the Pacific Coast Highway!

 So when I saw this one parked in the grocery store parking lot, I thought maybe I should just wait for the owner and ask for a ride.
 But who does that?
 Probably the same kind of person who keeps a chiffon scarf and some cat-eye sunglasses in her Honda Element... just in case the opportunity arises!
 But I was in a hurry and had a husband waiting.
 "It will only take a second!"
 I assured Don as I whipped on my scarf and glasses and handed him the camera.
 I dashed to the other side of the shiny red car so it looked like I was in the car.
 Don didn't even roll his eyes.
 He's used to this nonsense.